 - Intrahepatic bile ducts: cholangiocarcinoma

 - Mesenchymal structures such as the blood vessels: angiosarcoma or hemangioendothelioma

 The exact cause of HCC is unknown, although several risk factors have been identified.
-The four major risk factors associated with HCC are:
+The 4 major risk factors associated with HCC are:

-1. Chronic viral infection (Hepatitis B and Hepatitis C virus infection)
+1. Chronic viral infection (HBV and HBC infection)

 2. Chronic alcoholism

 More than 80% of patients who develop HCC in developed countries (where HBV is not as prevalent) have cirrhosis of the liver.

 3. Non-alcoholic steatohepatitis (NASH)

 Aflatoxin is a toxic product of the fungus Aspergillus flavus, which grows on peanuts and grains.
-Aflatoxins are toxic to liver cells as they can bind covalently to cellular DNA and cause specific mutations.
-Chronic ingestion of aflatoxins may be partially responsible for the development of HCC.
+Aflatoxins are toxic to liver cells, as they can bind covalently to cellular DNA and cause specific mutations.
+The chronic ingestion of aflatoxins may be partially responsible for the development of HCC.